USP <800> Compliance Guide: Everything You Need to Know

 Who does this impact in healthcare and what do they need to do?

-“This impacts everyone in healthcare – anyone who may potentially handle a hazardous drug.
-Essentially USP <800> sets the framework for creating Standard Operating Procedures for each facility for how they need to handle these drugs.
-The main takeaway is that your facility should develop a safe plan and train their staff on how to handle and package USP <800> drugs.”
+USP <800> impacts everyone in healthcare – anyone who may potentially handle a hazardous drug.
+Essentially, USP <800> sets the framework for creating standard operating procedures for each facility for how they need to handle these drugs.
+The main takeaway is that your facility should develop a safe plan and train their staff on how to handle and package USP <800> drugs.

-For handling of these hazardous drugs, you have to wear PPE including double gloves.
-Two pairs of chemotherapy gloves are required for administering antineoplastic Hazardous Drugs (HDs).
+You must wear PPE, including double gloves, when handling these hazardous drugs.
+Two pairs of chemotherapy gloves are required for administering antineoplastic hazardous drugs (HDs).
 Reference your site’s occupational safety plan.
-It is the responsibility of your facility to train you and your colleagues on the appropriate PPE to wear and safe handling methods.
+Your facility is responsible for training you and your colleagues on the appropriate PPE to wear and safe handling methods.

-Appropriate PPE must be worn when handled HDs including during:
+Appropriate PPE must be worn when handling HDs including during:

 - Receipt